 If you usually enjoy having a look round the shops before you board your flight, you will find a great selection in the departure lounge.
 Begin at World Duty Free, where you will find great prices on everything from chocolate to perfume.
 Boots has all your last-minute health and beauty essentials, and you’ll find your forgotten adapter plug at Dixons Travel.
-We’ve got fashion stores like Superdry and Kurt Geiger, and you can even get your nails done at Aerospa.
+We’ve got fashion stores like Superdry and Kurt Geiger, and Next.

 All that shopping might leave you feeling peckish, so we’ve got a selection of great cafés, bars and restaurants for you to relax and enjoy a tasty meal before you fly.
 If you’ve booked an early morning flight, you’ll find plenty of coffee shops like Costa and Caffé Nero.
-If you’d like a sit-down meal, All Bar One has a great variety, or Giraffe has cuisines from all over the world.
-If you’d prefer to grab something for the plane, Wrapchic serve authentic Indian Grab & Go options, Pret a Manger has everything from sandwiches and soups, to salad and pastas, and Burger King is your fast food go-to.
+If you’d like a sit-down meal, All Bar One has a great variety, or if you’d prefer to grab something for the plane, Pret a Manger has everything from sandwiches and soups, to salad and pastas, and Burger King is your fast food go-to.

 There are plenty of options when it comes to travelling to Birmingham Airport.
 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space in advance online and save up to 70%.

 If you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent transport from the station which takes you to the terminal in just two minutes.